Adult Sepsis Guidelines

 Star Research Award Winners

-In-Training and Young Investigator awards require an application.
+In-Training and Early Stage Researcher awards require an application.
 Applications are available online within the abstract submission system.
-Recipients of the In-Training and Young Investor awards receive $2,500 and a personalized commemorative plaque.
+Recipients of the In-Training and Early Stage Researcher awards receive $2,500 and a personalized commemorative plaque.

-The 64 top-scoring abstracts are selected for Star Research Presentations during the regular Congress program without competition from other CE/ACE sessions.
-From these 64 abstracts, the following awards are given:
+The top-scoring abstracts are selected for Star Research Presentations in Connections Central (Exhibit Hall).
+From these abstracts, the following awards are given:

 In-Training Award: Criteria